marcelofinamorvieira/datocms-plugin-crowdin-translations/README.md

 # Crowdin Translations

-A plugin that allows you to integrate your Crowdin seemlesly with Dato
+A plugin that allows you to integrate your Crowdin project seemlesly with Dato